gstamatakis/DistributedGameEngine/README.md

     ./run.sh

-Test that everything is working by running some client side tests.
+Test that everything is working by running some client side commands.
 Working directory is considered the top level.

-    java -jar client\target\client.jar main.GameClientTest
+    java -jar client\target\client.jar main.GameClientTests

 # Swarm